Asipulo: Elected officials

+Tourism

 JCampbell Park

 The JCampbell Park or Julia Campbell Agroforest Memorial Eco-Park, is an eco-park located in Barangay Pula in this town.
-The camp is dedicated in memory of Julia Campbell (journalist), a U.S. Peace Corps volunteer working in the Philippines and was murdered in the area in 2007 on her trek to Batad Rice Terraces.
+The camp is dedicated in memory of Julia Campbell, a U.S. Peace Corps volunteer working in the Philippines and was murdered in the area in 2007 on her trek to the Batad Rice Terraces.

+Other attractions

+Mount Kesimelan is offering scenic rainforest trails and views of local watersheds.
+The annual Kesimelan Trek is a hiking event in Mount Kesimelan that features as a major eco-tourism and cultural highlight during Asipulo's annual festival celebrations.
+Bagyuna Cave is a newly highlighted natural attraction located in Barangay Pula.

 Education

 The Asipulo Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.